inlang/plugin-template/README.md

 The [dist](./dist/) directory is used to distribute the plugin directly via CDN like [jsDelivr](https://www.jsdelivr.com/).
 Using a CDN works because the inlang config uses dynamic imports to import plugins.

-The plugin can be imported by the config as follows:
+The plugin can be imported by the [inlang config](https://inlang.com/documentation/config) as follows:

 ```js
 export async function initializeConfig(env) {